broecker/SteelWolves-AutoResolve/README.md

+## Results

+The tables are split between war periods and then grouped per submarine based on similar values (eg VIIB and VIIC together).

 ## Future Work
 The current version of the simulator consist of multipple python scripts that grew beyond the comfort of a simple, single-file script.
 The next version